 Text books and course material can be a significant cost when going to school and university.
 Something to consider is to first see if the campus library has the textbooks and then you would be able to use them when you need them.
 If this is not an option, course material is often available online so you can access this from the campus computers.
 As a last resort, you could look to buy the textbooks second-hand.
 This would be significantly cheaper than buying new books.

-Set up a savings account and don’t touch that money
+Set up a savings account and leave that money alone

 You could investigate setting up different savings accounts for education costs, such as a unit trust or a tax-free investment.
 Before you do this, you should speak to a financial advisor so that you make the best choice for your own financial situation.
 The key is that once you set up this account, you need to make sure that you aren’t dipping into it for personal use.